flame-engine/oxygen/doc/query.md

 }
 ```

-A query will always be updated with entities that match the filters.
+A query will always be updated with entities that match its filters.
 So whenever an entity's component list changes it will be reflected in all the queries.

 ## Filters